Liam-Deacon/CLEED/doc/manual/part-2/ch06-program-description.rst

 The input information required from the user is kept as little as possible; the program creates most of its parameters from the geometry input provided in the input files.
-The distribution of atoms over different layers is performed by the program based on the atom coordinates and the minimum possible vertical distance (MIN_DIST = 1.1 A) between two layers.
+The distribution of atoms over different layers is performed by the program based on the atom coordinates and the minimum possible vertical distance (MIN_DIST = 1.1 \AA) between two layers.
 The list of beams (length of vectors in plane wave representation) is created on the basis of the final energy and the minimum distance between the layers.